 U.S. President Barack Obama hosts Ukraine's interim prime minister, Arseniy Yatsenyuk, at the White House Wednesday.

-U.S. Secretary of State John Kerry held another telephone call with Russian Foreign Minister Sergei Lavrov Tuesday on the ongoing situation in Ukraine.
+Also Tuesday, U.S. Secretary of State John Kerry held another telephone call with Russian Foreign Minister Sergei Lavrov.

 The White House says there are no credible reports that the rights of ethnic Russians in Crimea and eastern Ukraine are being violated.